Scaseco/facete3/faceted-browsing-benchmark-parent/faceted-browsing-benchmark-v2-parent/doc/Relationlet.md

 # Relationlets

+Relationlets are snippets of (references to / names of) relations.
 The term relationlet is a combination of relation and snippet, analoguous to applet (application and snippet).

 ## Motivation